Contributed by ACI Partners.

 - events that may influence the activity of the issuer or the price of the securities admitted to trade.

-(ii) Notification of significant proportion of voting rights: An individual or a legal entity who directly or indirectly reaches, exceeds, or falls under 5%, 10%, 15%, 20%, 25%, 33%, 50%, 66%, 75% or 90% of the voting rights in a public interest entity or in a company whose shares are traded on the MTF, is to respectively notify the issuer and NCFM witin 4 business days.
+2) Notification of a significant proportion of voting rights: An individual or a legal entity who directly or indirectly reaches, exceeds, or falls under 5%, 10%, 15%, 20%, 25%, 33%, 50%, 66%, 75%, or 90% of the voting rights in a public interest entity or in a company whose shares are traded on the MTF, is to respectively notify the issuer and NCFM within four business days.

-The public interest entity that is the issuer of voting shares, upon receipt of the notification specified above, shall disclose the information contained in the notification to the public promptly and no later than within 3 business days days from the date of receipt.
+The public interest entity that is the issuer of voting shares, upon receipt of the notification specified above, shall disclose the information contained in the notification to the public promptly and no later than within three business days from the date of receipt.

-(iii) Notification of acquisition of company’s own shares: A public interest entity that acquires or sells its own voting shares, and after the transaction reaches, exeeds, or falls under 5% or 10%, is to disclose the information to the public promtly and no later than 5 business days.
+3) Notification of acquisition of company’s own shares: A public interest entity that acquires or sells its own voting shares, and after the transaction reaches, exceeds, or falls under 5% or 10%, is to disclose the information to the public promptly and no later than five business days.